bredelings/BAli-Phy/TODO/Unicode.md

 ### Safe `Hs::String` Printing

+Status: implemented with byte-preserving semantics.

 `Hs::String` remains UTF-8 bytes, but printing should be deliberate.

 Required behavior:

 - Escape quotes, backslashes, and standard control characters.
 - Escape other control bytes using numeric escapes.
-- Decide and document whether valid non-ASCII UTF-8 prints raw or as numeric escapes.
-Raw UTF-8 is preferable if generated Haskell source and diagnostics handle it reliably.
-- Reject or escape invalid UTF-8 deliberately.
-Do not silently emit malformed Haskell source.
+- Print bytes greater than `0x7f` as numeric escapes until generated Haskell source and Runtime/Text intentionally switch to Unicode text semantics.
+- Do not interpret or validate UTF-8 here yet; this printer is byte-preserving until Runtime/Text follow-through changes that policy.
 - Avoid numeric escape ambiguity by inserting `\&` when needed.

 Validation: